chavez-juan-wm/Recipe-Central/README.md

 from the installation process.
 Also make sure that Postgres is running with the `WAPP Manager Tool`.

 I've provided an SQL script that generates the necessary tables and fills them with data.
-It can be found in `SQL Scripts/fill-database.sql`.
+It can be found in `SQLScripts/fill-database.sql`.

 ### Auto-Start Services